IIT Kharagpur: Grading system

-Rankings
+Rankings and reputation

+In the 2025 QS World University Rankings, the Indian Institute of Technology Kharagpur (IIT-KGP) was ranked 222nd in the world.

-Internationally, IIT Kharagpur was ranked 270 in the QS World University Rankings of 2023 and 61 in Asia.
+Internationally, IIT Kharagpur was ranked 222 in the QS World University Rankings of 2024 and 73 in Asia.
 It was also ranked 801–900 in the Academic Ranking of World Universities of 2022.

-In India, IIT Kharagpur ranked 3rd among government engineering colleges by India Today in 2020, 4th among government engineering colleges by Outlook India in 2022 and fifth among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2020, which also ranked it fifth overall.
+In India, IIT Kharagpur ranked 4th among government engineering colleges by Outlook India in 2022 and 5th among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024, which also ranked it 6th overall.

-The architecture department was ranked first among all architecture colleges in India by NIRF in 2020, Rajiv Gandhi School of Intellectual Property Law was ranked fourth among law schools and Vinod Gupta School of Management (VGSoM) was ranked fifth among management schools.
+The architecture department was ranked second among all architecture colleges in India by NIRF in 2024, Rajiv Gandhi School of Intellectual Property Law was ranked sixth among law schools and Vinod Gupta School of Management (VGSoM) was ranked 12 among management schools.

 Placements at IIT Kharagpur

-The international placements began in 2006.
-Two foreign companies, oil giants Schlumberger and Halliburton, visited IIT Kharagpur that year and offered annual salaries to the tune of $80,000.
-The reason for late international placements was that earlier the IIT, it had to abandon its policy.
+Prior to 2006, an internal policy at IIT Kharagpur allowed only Indian companies to apply for the campus recruitment drive.
+This was overturned by the Career Development Center (CDC) so as to not limit placement opportunities for graduates.
+Oil giants Schlumberger and Shell offered annual salaries to the tune of $80,000 that year.

 The top domestic compensation in 2008 came in at ₹1.8 million per annum.
 In the 2011 batch, Goldman Sachs recruited 10 students on a package of ₹2.6 million per annum.
 Barclays Capital recruited 11 students with a compensation package of ₹2 million per annum in December 2009.
 The highest salary offered till now is ₹17 million per annum by social networking site Facebook in an off-shore recruitment (of which employee stock ownership plans [ESOPs] were offered valued at ₹10 million) in December 2010.
-The 2010 batch of BTech students saw 94% placements while the remaining preferred IIMs or entrepreneurship.
+The 2010 batch of BTech students saw 94% placements.
 Deutsche Bank recruited 9 students on a package of ₹1.5 million per annum.
 For the 2012 batch, Facebook has made the highest offer $150,000 to four students.
 For the 2013 batch, three students have been offered salaries of ₹8 million per year while eight others have got offers of ₹7.5 million from Google, Facebook and Microsoft.
 For the 2014 batch, the highest package offered to a student stands at around ₹9 million from Google.

-As of the session 2021-2022, comprising both the phases of the placement drive, a total of 1723 offers (including PPOs) were made by several companies peaking with CTC of ₹2.4 Crore (US$301,014) per annum which is the highest CTC ever recorded in history of IITs.
+As of the 2021–2022 academic session, a total of 1723 offers (including Pre-Placement Offers – PPOs) were made by several companies, peaking with a CTC of ₹2.4 Crore (US$301,014) which is the highest recorded CTC amongst the IITs.

+As of the 2024–2025 academic year, the annual recruitment drive is conducted in multiple phases.
+PPOs are extended to students (or directly to the Institute) towards the end of the previous summer internship cycle.
+Students who accept PPOs are removed from the normal placement process.
+The CDC enforces a strict "one student, one offer" policy to ensure a fair opportunity to all final-year students.
+The first two placement phases are typically organised in December and January, followed by an open-hiring session until the end of the academic year.